-- The idea to gain the opportunities given by small-cap space.
+- The idea to gain the opportunities given by a small-cap space.

-The small-cap funds to benefit from tax breaks for small firms.
+The small-cap funds provide benefits from tax breaks to small firms.
 Smaller companies are continuing to benefit from the corporate tax cut introduced in the budget.

 The tax break is working to enhance the PAT (Profit after Tax) of small companies.
 There is a chance that when the profits of these small companies go up, the stock prices might go up.

-If one needs to benefit from the tax, they should choose a mutual fund scheme that finances in smaller companies with or under Rs 50 crore turnover.
+If one needs to benefit from the tax, they should choose a mutual fund scheme that finances smaller companies (with or under Rs.50 crores turnover).

-The reduction in tax rate is limited to companies with a turnover of Rs 50 crore.
-There would be very fewer companies that would certainly fit for being in the investment because of the small size.
+The reduction in tax rate is limited to companies who have a turnover of less than or up to Rs.50 crores.
+There would be very fewer companies that would certainly fit for being in the investment sphere because of their small size.

 The way to reduce risk when investing in small-cap mutual funds